OSVR/OSVR-Core/plugins/videoimufusion/Kalman-README.md

 They are all tied together in the `FlexibleKalmanFilter<>` template object, which holds both an instance of Process Model and State, and has a function that takes a (deduced, templated) Measurement argument to its `correct()` method.

 Process Model computations of predicted error covariance often take a similar form, so a convenience free function `Matrix<n, n> predictErrorCovariance(State const& state, ProcessModel & model, double dt)` is provided.
-It's optional, but its usage is encouraged if your math matches what it does (as it likely will), so its requirements are also listed below, in addition to the requirements of the `FlexibleKalmanFilter` class methods proper.
+(If you must know: it performs `A P Atranspose + Q(dt)`)It's optional, but its usage is encouraged if your math matches what it does (as it likely will), so its requirements are also listed below, in addition to the requirements of the `FlexibleKalmanFilter` class methods proper.

 Also, a brief note: Most of these types will probably hold what Eigen refers to as a "fixed-size vectorizable" member, so you'll almost certainly want this line in the `public` section of your types: